jackdally/lre_manager/lre-docs/docs/tasks/active/boe-system.md

 - ✅ **NEW**: Enhanced sidebar for parent elements showing grouped child allocations in expandable sections
 - ✅ **NEW**: Removed redundant Element Allocations tab (cleanup completed)
 - ✅ **NEW**: BOE deletion functionality for draft BOEs with confirmation dialog
+- ✅ **NEW**: Draft BOE overwrite protection with confirmation dialog and automatic cleanup

 **Next Phase**: Complete Phase 3A Enhancements, then Phase 3B - Ledger Integration & Invoice Processing